NomicFoundation/hardhat/docs/getting-started/README.md

 Let’s create the sample project and go through the steps to try out the sample task and compile, test and deploy the sample contract.

-The sample project will ask you to install `buidler-waffle` and `buidler-ethers`, which makes Buidler compatible with tests built for Waffle.
+The sample project will ask you to install `buidler-waffle` and `buidler-ethers`, which makes Buidler compatible with tests built with Waffle.
 You can learn more about it [in this guide](../guides/waffle-testing.md).

 ::: tip
 You can install those dependencies manually with `npm install --save-dev @nomiclabs/buidler-waffle ethereum-waffle chai @nomiclabs/buidler-ethers ethers`